-MEGAN WESTON began her career in the young artist programs of Utah Opera, San Diego Opera, and the Aspen Opera Theater Center.
-She is the recipient of major awards from such esteemed organizations as the Gerda Lissner International Competition, the Lee Schaenen Foundation Competition, the Metropolitan Opera National Council Regional Auditions, the Pavarotti International Competition, Leni Fe Bland Foundation Awards, Joyce Dutka Arts Competition, NATS Competition, and the Loren L. Zachary National Competition.
+MEGAN WESTON began her career in the resident artist programs of Utah Opera, San Diego Opera, and the Aspen Opera Theater Center.
+She is the recipient of major awards from such esteemed organizations as the Gerda Lissner International Competition, the Lee Schaenen Foundation Competition, the Metropolitan Opera National Council Western Regional Auditions, the Pavarotti International Competition, Leni Fe Bland Foundation Awards, Joyce Dutka Arts Competition, NATS-LA Competition, and the Loren L. Zachary National Competition.

 A member of BMI and SAG/AFTRA, her compositions, voice and acting have been featured in television shows, commercials, and films, including Perry Mason and The Queen's Gambit.
 A frequent collaborator with contemporary composers, she has premiered works by Carlisle Floyd, Nico Muhly, Myron Fink, Harold Farberman, Arthur Kopit, Ben Moore, and many more.